arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 ### Analyse and Conclude
 Analyse your findings using at least one SEE-I paragraph.
 If you spot areas needing more research, make a note of them in your findings.
 Make sure to provide a conclusion on your hypothesis.

-Analyse
+Analyse - (Identify components and the relationship between them.Draw out and relate implications. )

-Identify components and the relationship between them.
+areas need more research -
-Draw out and relate implications.
+conclusion of hypothesis -

 ### Peer Verifications
 Exchange your work with a classmate.
 Verify each other's datasets, calculations, and outputs.
 Provide feedback – PMI tables are helpful here (Plus, Minus, Implication).